Walrus: An Efficient Decentralized Storage Network: : A Decentralized Blob Store

 \subsection{Committee Reconfiguration}

-\sysname is a decentralized protocol, hence it is natural that the set of storage nodes will fluctuate between epochs.
+\sysname is a decentralized protocol, therefore it is natural that the set of storage nodes will fluctuate between epochs.
 When a new committee replaces the current committee between epochs, reconfiguration takes place.
-The goal of the reconfiguration protocol is to preserve the invariant that all blobs past PoA are available, no matter if the set of storage nodes changes.
-Subject of course to $2f+1$ nodes being honest in all epochs.
-Reconfiguration may take hours if a significant amount of data needs to be transferred between nodes.
-In that period, \sysname must continue to perform reads and writes for blobs to ensure no downtime.
+The goal of the reconfiguration protocol is to preserve the invariant that all blobs past the Point of Availability (PoA) are available, no matter if the set of storage nodes changes.
+Additionally, \sysname must continue to perform reads and writes for blobs to ensure no downtime even if the reconfiguration process takes hours.\footnote{Unlike blockchain protocols where reconfiguration simply transfers responsibility of validation, in \sysname it transfers responsibility for data storage in the order of Petabytes.}